ASHIJANKEN/Slimorta/README.md

-# thinpact
+# Thinpact
-Thin and compact portable keyboad.
+A thin and compact portable keyboad.